 Dave Goulson is Professor of Biology at the University of Sussex.
 He is author of A Sting in the Tale and A Buzz in the Meadow, both published by Vintage.
 Read Prof Goulson's own list of best flowers for bees.

-If you would like to learn more about the bees and other pollinators in your garden, and take part in national surveys, have a look at the web pages of the Buzz Club.
+To learn more about the bees and other pollinators in your garden, and take part in national surveys, check out the Buzz Club.